Tuesday, May 4, 2021

 The Covid-19 Pandemic continues to affect our community, the families we serve, our personal families and our employees.
 Our funeral home’s highest priority remains the safety of these people.
 Governor Cooper’s latest Executive Order begins to re-open some businesses but has little effect on how we must operate in these trying times.

 We must require the wearing of masks while inside our funeral home.

 We must enforce six (6) foot social distancing.

 We will encourage hand washing or the use of disinfectant upon entering and leaving our facility.

 The actual funeral service is exempt, but prudent safety measures dictate we adhere to the above listed safety measures; therefore, any funeral services conducted within our facility will be limited to a maximum of fifty (50) persons.
 This includes the total of family members and guests.
 This number may be lowered to maintain proper social distancing.

 Any activities prior to or following the funeral service are not exempt and must adhere to the mandated maximum of 10 people per room inside, or 50 outside.
 This includes visitations, receptions, and social gatherings.
 We will continue to offer extended hours for individual to come by the funeral home to pay condolences.

-We apologize for any inconvenience these measures cause, but by working together we can mitigate the impact this virus may have on our communities.
+By working together, we can mitigate the impact this virus may have on our community and on our families.